humanitycodes/codelab/backend/env/README.md

 The usernamed used to authenticate against the application's database server. e.g. `codelab_app`

+### `CODELAB_MSU_AUTH_CLIENT_SECRET`

+A secret key provided by GitHub self-service that is required to successfully authenticate an account using GitHub's OAuth service.

 ### `CODELAB_JWT_SECRET`

 A secret key at least 32 characters long used for signing JSON Web Tokens